Leg - Fasciotomy

 - Posterior tibial neurovascular bundle injury

-With the following tips you might perform the Leg – Fasciotomy even better:
+With the following tips you might perform this Leg – Fasciotomy even better:

 - Superficial posterior compartment identification